Package symbol

 Even if our main use-case is robotics, you can use this library to build AI for games, or to replace Finite State Machines.

-There are few features which make BehaviorTree.CPP unique, when compared to other implementations:
+There are a few features that make BehaviorTree.CPP unique, when compared to other implementations:

 • It makes asynchronous Actions, i.e. non-blocking, a first-class citizen.